broadinstitute/gatk/scripts/variantstore/gvs-overview.md

 To view or use the exact tool software, see the task's Docker image, which is specified in the task `runtime {}` section as `docker: `.

-### 1. Import sample genomes
+### 1. Import sample gVCF files

-To import sample genomes, the GVS workflow calls two subworkflows detailed below.
+To import sample gVCF files, the GVS workflow calls two subworkflows detailed below.

 #### A. GvsAssignIds